-I have seen my father and grandfather using colours derived from stone when I was young.
-I use to assist them in my childhood, before I started to work.
-But by the time I started to work, colours manufactured by companies have been available in the market and people started to use it.
+I had seen my father and grandfather using colours derived from stone when I was young.
+I used to assist them in my childhood before I started to work.
+But by the time I began to work, colours manufactured by companies had been available in the market, and people began to use them.
 It was known as ‘Persian colour’ in the local market of Sardarshahar, Rajasthan.
 I have used both natural colours and company made colours during my experience of over 50 years.
-I used to paint on canvas using water colours and upon availability of work, worked as a mural painter in Haveli also.
+I used to paint on canvas using watercolours and upon the availability of work, worked as a mural painter in Haveli also.

 Colours extracted from stones (category: mineral dyes).
-One way to extract colour from stone is through burning stone in a kiln, after which it is crushing and grinding with adding little water.
-Other way is skip the kiln burning, just crushing and grinding with water.
-It has to be done consistently for a time period to extract colour intensely.
+One way to extract colour from stone is through the burning stone in a kiln, after which it is crushing and grinding with adding little water.
+Another way is to skip the kiln burning, crushing and grinding with water.
+It has to be done consistently for some time to extract colour intensely.
 Burning reduces the weight significantly of the colour, so if you procure it after burning, it will be lighter than ‘Mitti’ colour.

-5. Do you know anyone is Sardarshahar who can extract colour through a kiln process?
+5. Do you know anyone in Sardarshahar who can extract colour through a kiln process?